 Preschool and kindergarten

-We spent a lot of time reading with Sarah, and by the time she went to preschool at our church, she knew her letters and numbers and some basic sight words.
+We spent a lot of time reading with Sarah, and by the time she went to preschool, she knew her letters and numbers and some basic sight words.
 She could write her name and some other things – though she was completely reluctant to settle on a dominant hand; she’d pick up the pencil with whatever hand was closer.
 She also didn’t write or read “right-side up” exclusively.
 The best way I can explain this is that she saw her name – SARAH – as one big “shape,” and she could make that shape either starting from the left and working to the right, or from the bottom and working to the top, or from the right and working to the left.

 For about three years – from when Sarah was about a year and a half old until she was about four and a half – I dated a very nice guy named Jerry, and he and Sarah were very close.
 I actually credit him with Sarah’s early love of learning; he was the kind of guy who, not having a lot of experience with kids, treated her basically like a small “whole person,” meaning if she asked a question, he’d just answer it straight up, no dumbing it down.
 From Jerry, Sarah “inherited” a love of all sorts of music, especially percussion – Prince, David Byrne, Paul Simon, all of whom used tropical or African drumwork.
 He wasn’t the right “forever” guy for us, but he’s a good person, and Sarah really cared for him a lot.